avaldebe/PowerLogger/README.md

 STM32F1 microcontrollers have a builtin RTC.
-The [bluepill][] board has a 32 kHz RTC crystal and a dedicated pin (marked `VB` on the board and `Vbat` on the pinout) for a RTC battery backup.
+The [bluepill][] board has a 32 kHz RTC crystal and a dedicated pin (marked `VB` on the board and `Vbat` on the pinout) for a RTC backup battery.

 ## External RTC (optional)
 The following external RTCs are supported via the [RTClib library][RTClib]: